 Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

-Reading time: 24 minutes
+Reading time: 26 minutes

-We've got 32 great tips for beginner trekkers in this post.
-These are tips around planning, your physical prep, clothing and gear, actually walking the trail, and also trekking etiquette.
+We've got great tips for beginner trekkers in this post.
+These are tips around planning, your physical prep, your clothing and gear, actually walking the trail, and also trekking etiquette.
 It's everything you need to know to become a seasoned trekker!

 Trekking in the wilderness – where you're far from the noises of the city and the demands of daily life – is one of the best experiences you'll ever have.
 Trekking broadens your horizons and challenges you, not only physically but in other ways too, as it often takes you out of your comfort zone.
-We highly recommend giving trekking a go, but we also recommend you ease your way into it safely and sensibly.
-With this in mind, we present you with our top trekking tips for beginners!

 Trekkers in Nepal